Aamiruem/SCA-Advance-DSA/L4Strings/StringBuffer.md

 Reduces memory overhead compared to using immutable strings (String) in scenarios with frequent concatenation, insertion, or deletion.
 Comparison of StringBuffer, StringBuilder, and String:
-Feature	String	StringBuffer	StringBuilder
+Feature String StringBuf StringBuilder
 Mutability Immutable Mutable Mutable
 Thread Safety Not thread-safe Thread-safe (synchronized) Not thread-safe Performance Slow for frequent changes Slower due to synchronization Faster for single-threaded Memory Usage Higher Lower Lower
 When to Use StringBuffer:
 In multi-threaded applications where multiple threads need to access and modify the same string.
 When string manipulations involve append, insert, delete, or replace operations in a thread-safe environment.